 If you’re not sure what we’re talking about, it’s where you pop your credit card in a payment machine and input the 4 digit number sent to you when you opened your account.

 All MBNA cards are contactless as standard, so you can use them wherever you see the contactless symbol.
 Or if using your smartphone or a mobile device to make payments sounds like your thing, the good news is you can add your MBNA card to any compatible device.

-Your MBNA credit card also makes a great travel pal as it can be used in the same way for shopping overseas as it can at home.
-Remember though, we charge a non-sterling transaction fee for transactions made with your credit card overseas.
+Your MBNA credit card also makes a great travel pal as it can usually be used in the same way for shopping overseas as it can at home.
+Remember though, we usually charge a non-sterling transaction fee for transactions made with your credit card overseas.
 Check your account terms and conditions for more information about any overseas fees and charges.

 You’ll find lots of handy stuff in our guide to using your card abroad.